Recruiting and Hiring Article Overview

 Why a System for Recruiting and Hiring?

 A system provides a list of verified procedures and methods that are known to work.
-For example, when a pilot flies an airplane, a pre-flight checklist is used prior to every flight.
+For example, when a pilot flies an airplane, a pre-flight checklist is used before every flight.
 This preflight system ensures the safety of the aircraft as well as the safety of the passengers.
 It simply is a life or death matter whether the plane safely takes off, stays airborne and lands safely.

 The same is true for a hiring system.
 The steps for effective hiring have been proven.
 Organizations that do not follow a checklist of proven procedures incur financial and emotional strains.
-It is a life or death matter for some organizations as they can end up hiring people that create a loss in productivity, abuse company benefits and resources, and deplete an organization’s profits.
+It is a life or death matter for some organizations as they can end up hiring people that create a loss in productivity, abuse company benefits, and resources, and deplete an organization’s profits.

 Hiring isn’t Easy

 Many studies have indicated that organizations get frustrated with finding good employees, hiring good employees, and keeping good employees.
-For some companies they say it is their most pressing issue that impacts the bottom line.
+For some companies, they say it is their most pressing issue that impacts the bottom line.